turnerluke/ML-algos/README.md

 All implementations are made to mirror the functionality of the scikit-learn algos.

-## k-Nearest Neighbors
+## k-Nearest Neighbors Classifier
-A from-scratch implementation fo the k-nearest neighbors algorithm.
+A from-scratch implementation fo the k-nearest neighbors classifier algorithm.
 Implemented using euclidean distance calculations, but easily generalizes to any other distance metric.

 Tested on the UCI ML Repository iris dataset, performing above 95% accuracy at properly tuned k values.
 To view the relationship between k and accuracy of this algorithm, please see the attached graph, knn.png.

+## k-Nearest Neighbors Regressor
+An adaptation of the knn classification algorithm to handle regressions.

+Tested on the StatLib repository Claifornia housing dataset.

 ## k-Means Clustering
 A from-scratch implementation of the k-means clustering algorithm.
 Utilizes the k-means++ algorithm for choosing initial centroid values.